-Somewhat sadly, this home (that sits on a volcanic cone) has sat on the market on and off for a few years now.
-Perhaps the price tag is putting off customers (clocking in at three quarters of a million dollars) … or maybe it is the prospect of living high up in the high desert.
+Somewhat sadly, this incredible dome home (that sits on a volcanic cone) has sat on the market on and off for a few years now.
+Perhaps the price tag is putting off customers (clocking in at three quarters of a million dollars) … or maybe it is the prospect of living high up in the high California desert near Newberry Springs.

 360-degree views in every direction look out on the alien landscape on all sides and flat cracked sandscape below.
 The mid-century, sort-of-modern interior could well be the lair for some James Bond supervillian … the exterior, well, it almost looks like the tip of a missile emerging from the ground.